Polyhedral Aspects of Feedback Vertex Set and Pseudoforest Deletion Set: Pseudoforest Deletion Set

 Next, consider the case where $d_S(v) \leq 3$.
-Since $G[S]$ is connected and contains a $2$-pseudotree, we have that $b(S) = |E[S]| - |S| \geq 1$ --- this can be observed by starting with the $2$-pseudotree, and then charging the remaining vertices to the edges which connect them to the $2$-pseudotree.
+We recall (from the last sentence of the first paragraph) that $b(S) = |E[S]| - |S| \geq 1$ since $G[S]$ is connected and contains a $2$-pseudotree.
 This gives us the required contradiction as follows:

 Here, the first inequality holds by the weak-density constraints on $S$, while the the final inequality holds due to our hypothesis that $x_v < \frac{1}{2}$.

 \end{proof}

 We use \Cref{lem:two-non-zero-vertices-general-statement} to conclude the following: